hnw/gas-gmail-to-slack/README.md

-# gmail-to-slack
+# gas-gmail-to-slack
-Google App Script which sends mail contents to specified Slack channel
+Google App Script which sends mail contents in Gmail to specified Slack channel